 The name is Paul Magnanti.
 Paul Mags or just Mags for short.
-Mags is a family nick name that goes back to at least my grandfather.
+Mags is a family nickname that goes back to at least my grandfather.
 Having an unusual last name of Italian origin leaves many English speakers stumped.
 Easier to say “Mags” than trying to pronounce the last name.
-(In Italian is is pronounced Mon-nyan-tee, like lasagna.
-“Americanized”, we pronounce it Mag-nan-tee.
+(In Italian, the name is pronounced Mon-nyan-tee, like lasagna.
+“Americanized,” we pronounce it Mag-nan-tee.
 Rhymes with bag-fan-tea).

-I am a Rhode Island native; which leaves me with a fondness for Del’s Lemonade , Dunkin’ Donuts iced coffee, some very-bad-for-you-but oh-so-good weiners , clam cakes and “chowda”.
-In addition, I insist that Disney World is in a state called “Flah-ra-dah”.
+I am a Rhode Island native; which leaves me with a fondness for Del’s Lemonade , Dunkin’ Donuts iced coffee, some very-bad-for-you-but oh-so-good weiners , clam cakes and “chowda.”
+In addition, I insist that Disney World is in a state called “Flah-ra-dah.”

 One year to the day after finishing my thru-hike of the Appalachian Trail, I moved to Colorado.

 The outdoors is my passion.
-Hiking and backpacking in particular are my first outdoor loves.
-Love the simplicity, the journey on foot, the personal challenges and how the intensity of physical activity seems to make everything that much more beautiful.
+Hiking and backpacking, in particular, are my first outdoor loves.
+Love the simplicity, the journey on foot, the personal challenges, and how the intensity of physical activity seems to make everything that much more beautiful.

 Life is good for me.
-I’ve been on some fantastic adventures and journeys, have great friends and live in a place I love.
+I’ve been on some fantastic adventures and journeys, have great friends, and live in a place I love.
 What more can a guy ask for? –Mags